Weather

 Higher chances for more beneficial rain are on tap for the weekend.

-Saturday will be partly cloudy with a few passing showers.
-Highs will push into the mid 80s by the afternoon.
+Saturday will be partly cloudy with the chance for a few coastal showers in the morning.
+We will get more sunshine in the afternoon and highs will push into the mid 80s.

-Spotty showers with isolated storms are forecast to develop late Saturday evening and into the night.
-These can produce heavier rainfall.
+Spotty showers with isolated storms are forecast to develop inland late Saturday and into the night.

 By Monday, the storm chance increases even more as a wider coverage of storms is expected.
 A few storms could be strong and produce heavy rainfall and gusty winds both on Sunday and Monday.